domcyrus/rustnet/README.md

 - **Optional Logging**: Detailed logging with configurable log levels (disabled by default)

 <details>
-<summary><b>eBPF Enhanced Process Identification (Experimental - Linux)</b></summary>
+<summary><b>eBPF Enhanced Process Identification (Linux Default)</b></summary>

-When built with the `ebpf` feature on Linux, RustNet uses kernel eBPF programs for enhanced performance and lower overhead process identification.
+RustNet uses kernel eBPF programs by default on Linux for enhanced performance and lower overhead process identification.
 However, this comes with important limitations:

 **Process Name Limitations:**
 - eBPF uses the kernel's `comm` field, which is limited to 16 characters